Nearsoft/jobs/readme.md

 ## Ruby on Rails Developer
 🌱

-* Minimum of 5 years of work experience working with Java 8+ / Spring Boot and/or Ruby/Rails development (experience with both is a big plus).
+* Minimum of 5 years of work experience working with Java 8+/Spring Boot and/or Ruby/Rails development (experience with both is a big plus)
-* Experience with a range of data stores, including relational (SQL), column-oriented and key-value stores such as Postgres, Memcache, Redis and RedShift.
+* Experience with a range of data stores, including relational (SQL), column-oriented and key-value stores such as Postgres, Memcached, Redis and Redshift
-* Knowledge of professional software engineering best practices for the full software development life cycle, including coding standards, code reviews, source control management, agile development, build processes, testing, and operations.
+* Knowledge of professional software engineering best practices for the full software development life cycle, including coding standards, code reviews, source control management, agile development, build processes, testing, and operations
 * Experience with the following technologies will be a definite asset:
     * AWS platform and its many components (S3, API Gateway, etc)
     * Microservices architecture
     * Swagger and RESTful API design
     * Docker containerization, Kubernetes orchestration

 ## Ruby Developer